 Depending on where you’re going to be using the speaker, some things might be more important than others.
 If you’re taking it to the beach, dust and water resistance is something you should splurge on.

 Pros and cons of waterproof speakers

-As always there are some sacrifices that need to be made when you want one aspect of a product to be great, and when it comes to waterproof speakers, that thing is sound quality.
+As always there are some sacrifices that need to be made, and in the case of waterproof speakers, that sacrifice is sound quality.
 Drivers need to be protected from water and dust to varying degrees which means they don’t sound as clear as their non-waterproof competitors.
-Don’t get me wrong, there are plenty of speakers that sound great considering they’re waterproof, but few can match comparably priced speakers designed for sound.
+Don’t get me wrong: there are plenty of speakers that sound great, but few can match comparably priced speakers designed for sound.

-Why you should trust us
+Why you should trust SoundGuys

 Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market.
 This coupled with hands-on experience has allowed us to quickly discriminate between the good and not-so-good products out there.
 At SoundGuys, none of our writers will benefit from recommending one brand over another, so you can trust that our opinions are unbiased.

 Frequently Asked Questions